Growth Trends for Related Jobs

 Becoming a Meteorologist: Making a Living From the Weather

-If you’re always checking your smartphone’s weather app, watching tornado videos on YouTube or making bets on whether it’s going to snow, a career in meteorology may be for you.
-If you get a job in this field, you’ll be spending your days evaluating and predicting weather conditions.
+If you are always checking your smartphone’s weather app, watching tornado videos on YouTube or making bets on whether it’s going to snow, a career in meteorology may be for you.
+If you get a job in this field, you will be spending your days evaluating and predicting weather conditions.
 Employment opportunities are diverse, so you may well be able to find a job that offers a schedule compatible with your family’s schedules.

 Meteorologists find employment in a variety of industries.
 Some 29 percent work for the federal government, 23 percent work in research and development, and 15 percent work in academia.
 Only 7 percent work in television, while the remaining 6 percent are consultants.

 If you become a meteorologist, you can expect to work in an office, though you may have to spend a fair amount of time out in the field.
 This can be particularly true if you are tracking weather events or work in television, as you may be asked to report on local weather conditions while outside and experiencing the elements first-hand.

 Years of Experience